azizshameem/azizshameem.github.io/_pages/about.md

 I have been trying to maintain a [blog](/blog/) where I can jot down both academic and non-academic articles/experiences that I find worthwhile, although I have not gotten around adding anything recently.
 I hope to add several new posts to it in the coming months.

 Feel free to reach out if you have something interesting to say, or just say hi !
+Anonymous feedbacks are welcome : [Link](https://forms.gle/ywg6Hb5zTNfBGd2j7)

 <a href="https://info.flagcounter.com/1rgn"><img src="https://s05.flagcounter.com/count2/1rgn/bg_FFFFFF/txt_000000/border_CCCCCC/columns_2/maxflags_8/viewers_0/labels_0/pageviews_0/flags_0/percent_0/" alt="Flag Counter" border="0"></a>